 File permissions The file must be accessible by the user's file system permissions.
 Data flow A copy of the file is streamed from the client machine to the application server, then from the application server to the database server.
-The file copy on the application server is deleted after the import is complete.
-Ramifications / Limitations Slower performance (file is copied multiple times) Only available when running the import interactively Limited to files less than 100MB Use specified path File permissions The file must be accessible by the application server or the cloud integration service.
-File permissions • • • • • • • • • • • • • • • • • • • • File permissions Data flow service. • The file path must be a UNC path, not a mapped drive (meaning
+The file copy on the application server is deleted after the import is complete Ramifications / Limitations Slower performance (file is copied multiple times) Only available when running the import interactively Limited to files less than 100MB Use specified path File permissions • The file must be accessible by the application server or the cloud integration service.
+The file path must be a UNC path, not a mapped drive (meaning \\servername\foldername, not I:\foldername).
+Data flow The file is streamed from the file source to the database server for import.
+Ramifications / Limitations Faster performance No practical limit to the file size Can be used in Scheduler

-► How multiple-file imports work
+How multiple-file imports work